PedroHenriques/dotnet_toolkit/documentation/launchdarkly.md

 ### GetBoolFlagValue
 Queries the current value for the provided `flagKey` feature flag, of type `boolean`.<br>
+If the SDK is unable to reach the Launch Darkly's servers, the provided `defaultValue` will bereturned.<br>
 **NOTE:** Updates the local cache with the current value for the requested flag.<br><br>
 Throws Exceptions (generic and LaunchDarkly specific) on error.